 Are you building your own home?
 If so, are you buying land to build a home or are you buying a home with the land included?
 There is a difference.
+Securing the land first will make the process of finding or developing a perfect set of home plans a much more productive adventure.

 Buying a plot of land, raw land, is not the way most people go into building their home.
 The normal process for a majority of home buyers is to buy a home in which the land is apart of.
 Many home owners do not have an ideal of the work that the builders or developers put into acquiring the property on which their home sits.